Working memory (WM) refers to the memory needed to hear something, remember it, and then use it to complete a task.

 2. Zoo Game: This is great for SOOOO many reasons.
 Talk about animals in the zoo while practicing visualization.
 What does your animal look like?
 What does your animal do?
-What else is there?
+Where does your animal live?
+What is your animal doing right now?
 Make it silly or real.

-4. Memory!: The simple and fun game of memory works on visualization without even trying.
+4. Memory!: The simple game of memory works on visualization without even trying.
 You can even practice saying, out loud, where a picture is located (rehearsal).

-They key here is to “over practice” memory techniques with the hope that they will become automatic.
+They key here is to “over practice” memory techniques hoping they will become automatic.
 So squeeze in lots of practice throughout the day.

-Working memory (WM) can greatly affect our language development, for the good or bad.
-When we hear sentences, our brain has to hold on to the information, process it, and properly store it.
+Working memory (WM) affects language development.
+When we hear sentences, the brain has to hold on to the information, process it, and properly store it.

 This processing happens at the sound level and at the word level.
-At the sound level, our brain decodes sounds and then uses that “decoded message” to decide what word we are are hearing.
+At the sound level, our brain decodes sounds and then uses that “decoded message” to decide what word it just heard.